Rhetos/Rhetos-wiki/Low-level-object-model-concepts.md

 Use OnSaveValidate to **verify the saved data**, and decide if the Save operation should be completed or rejected.

-The OnSaveValidate code snippet is executed *after* the given records are already saved to the database, *after* dependent data is updated (recomputed), but *before* the database transaction is committed.
+The OnSaveValidate code snippet is executed _after_ the given records are already saved to the database, _after_ dependent data is updated (recomputed), but _before_ the database transaction is committed.
 This means that the code snippet can use database objects such as views and stored procedures to read and analyze the data, and other dependent computed data in the system, to decide whether the new state is valid or not.

-If the saved data is not valid, the code snippet should **throw an exception**, which will result with automatic rollback of the database transaction.
+If the saved data is not valid, the code snippet should **throw an exception**, which will result in automatic rollback of the database transaction.
 Throw a `Rhetos.UserException` with a message to the end user, that can later be localized (translated).

 Note: